-In fact, Google has recently declared they have moved to a “mobile first” index.
+Google has recently declared they have moved to a “mobile-first” index.
 Meaning that if your site isn’t optimized for mobile it isn’t going to get much love from Google.

 Be Responsive, Be Responsible….

-With twice as many mobile users on the web as desktop, the time when you could ignore mobile has come and gone.
-Time to step up to the plate and make sure your mobile users are getting the experience with your brand that they deserve.
+With twice as many mobile users on the web as desktop, the time you could ignore mobile has come and gone.
+Time to step up to the plate and ensure your mobile users get the experience with your brand they deserve.